BPD Officer Dragged By Car 2 Blocks Is Now In Fair Condition; 36-Year-Old Charged

 Mayor Brandon Scott said community leaders in Park Heights will often complain about the criminal activity in the area where the traffic stop was made.
 The mayor grew up in the neighborhood.

-Scott, who grew up in Park Heights, said the officer was engaging in the kind of proactive police work many resident say is lacking from the department.MORE NEWS: 17-Year-Old Convicted Of Murder, Rape In 2018 Attack Of Elderly Woman
+Scott said the officer was engaging in the kind of proactive police work many residents say is lacking from the department.MORE NEWS: Crime Without Punishment: Homicide Clearance Rates Are Declining Across The US.
+Baltimore's Is Down To 42%

 “And what was supposed to be a normal duty put this officer in Shock Trauma,” the mayor said.